Zvezdomirov/Coding-Challenges-From-Websites/README.md

-# Hackerrank
-Here I will upload the problems that I solve on hackerrank.com
+Here I will upload the problems that I solve on different coding challenges websites.